Chocolate Labs are one of three different types of Labrador Retriever color variations.

 Since they are a very active breed, their food needs to be high in fat and proteins but low in carbohydrates.

-The best food is one that is formulated for large active breeds.
+The best food for labs is one that is formulated for large active breeds.

 These dogs tend to overeat.
 Gluttony can be a problem for Labradors so their weight should be carefully monitored.